 A properly constructed and fitted mask is the recommended option.
 Other face coverings that cover the nose, mouth and chin are reasonable alternatives.

 Keep in mind that wearing a mask or face covering provides an additional layer of protection against COVID-19.
-A mask is not a replacement for other public health measures, it is important to continue all the other actions such as physical distancing, hand hygiene and staying home if you have any symptoms.
+A mask is not a replacement for other public health measures.
+It is important to continue all the other prevention measures, such as physical distancing, hand hygiene and staying home if you have any symptoms.

 Yes, physical distancing is still an important practice for preventing the spread of COVID-19, even when you are wearing a mask or face covering.

 Face shields do not replace masks or face coverings.
 Face shields are meant to protect the eyes but do not work to contain the wearer’s respiratory droplets since the nose and mouth are not properly covered.
 If face shields are used, they must be worn with a mask.

 In accordance with the Instruction Letter to Employers, Business Owners and Operators provided by Dr. DeMille, the Medical Officer of Health, the following exemptions are allowed:

 - Children under the age of five years either chronologically or developmentally who refuse to wear a mask and cannot be persuaded to do so by their caregiver;

 - Individuals with medical conditions rendering them unable to safely wear a mask, including breathing difficulties, cognitive difficulties, hearing or communication difficulties;

 - Individuals who cannot wear or are unable to apply or remove a mask without assistance, including those who are accommodated under the Accessibility for Ontarians with Disabilities Act (AODA) or who have protections under the Ontario Human Rights Code, R.S.O.
 1990, c.H.19, as amended;

 - Any person who is employed by or is an agent of the Operator of an Enclosed Public Space and is within or behind a physical barrier (e.g. Plexiglass).